hughperkins/cltorch/README.md

 ## Recent changes

-* 30 April 2016
-  * tests pass again on Intel HD5500
-  * removed `sort` temporarily, since bugs on AMD platform
-* 15 April 2016
-  * Ported `sort`
-  * Francisco Massa [provided the solution](https://github.com/hughperkins/cltorch/issues/64) to a huge memory leak associated with calling `:clearState()`.
-Thank you Francisco.
-Awesome! :-)
-* 27 March 2016:
-  * migrated from clBLAS 2.4 to clBLAS 2.11/develop.
-This migration is not set in stone, depends on how well that works.
-However, there is a
-[bug in 2.4 for certain configurations of matrix multiplication](https://github.com/clMathLibraries/clBLAS/issues/246), and its not obvious how to fix that, so maybe using 2.11/develop is the easiest way forward?
 * 3 March 2016:
   * runs on Mac OS X, without needing `LD_LIBRARY_PATH`, ie [RPATH](https://cmake.org/Wiki/CMake_RPATH_handling) works now.
 Hopefully :-)
 * 3rd January, 2016: